">

 of British marketers cannot pass a basic test on the fundamentals of their disciplineIpsos / Ritson

-That is the question we answer.
+That is the question Verso Insights answers.

 01